OPMDG/opm-doc/probes/check_pgactivity.rst

 to your PostgreSQL instance.
 In other words, check_pgactivity will NOT look for the libpq environment variables.

-The rules with connexions parameters are:
+The rules with connections parameters are:

 \ **Parameter**\  \ ``--dbservice SERVICE_NAME``\

  Define a new host using the given service.
-Multiple hosts can be defined by giving multiple services seperated by a comma.
+Multiple hosts can be defined by giving multiple services separated by a comma.
 Eg.

  .. code-block:: perl